The List of Logic Albums in Order of Release Date

 - The Incredible True Story

-“The Incredible True Story,” the second studio album by American rapper Logic, dropped on November 13, 2015, under Visionary Music Group and Def Jam Recordings.
-With a production lineup that includes Logic, executive producer 6ix, Stefan Ponce, Sir Dylan, Syk Sense, Oz, and DJ Dahi, the album boasts guest appearances by Big Lenbo, Lucy Rose, Dria, and Jesse Boykins III.
-Anchored by the singles “Young Jesus,” “Like Woah,” and “Fade Away,” the album garnered acclaim from critics and achieved commercial success.
-Debuting at number three on the US Billboard 200, it also claimed the top spot on the US Top R&B/Hip-Hop Albums chart and earned platinum certification by the RIAA in June 2021.
+“The Incredible True Story,” the second studio album by American rapper Logic, was released on November 13, 2015, through Visionary Music Group and Def Jam Recordings.
+Produced by Logic, with executive producer 6ix, Stefan Ponce, Sir Dylan, Syk Sense, Oz, and DJ Dahi, the album includes guest appearances by Big Lenbo, Lucy Rose, Dria, and Jesse Boykins III.
+With the singles “Young Jesus”, “Like Woah”, and “Fade Away”, the album found both critical acclaim and became commercially successful, reaching #3 on the US Billboard 200 and #1 on the US Top R&B/Hip-Hop Albums chart.
+It was certified platinum by the RIAA in June 2021.

 3. Everybody (2017)